algo-cancer/Sgootr/README.md

 <a name="input"></a>
 ### Input

 The input files (or information) for each patient will be specified under `PATIENTS:` in `config.yaml`, one entry per patient.
-Users may specify multiple patients at once by enumerating multiple entries under `PATIENTS:`, and when the program is run, `Sgootr` will be applied to all specified patients simultaneously.
+Users may specify multiple patients at once by enumerating multiple entries under `PATIENTS:`, and when the program is run, `Sgootr` will be applied to all specified patients simultaneously [^6].
 For each patient entry, one needs to specify the following:

 **Input**         | **Required?** | **Description**
 ------------------|---------------|----------------